MikeMilenk/Troubleshooting-RDP-Connection-to-Windows-11-VM-Proxmox/README.md

 ### Network Setup

-To enable secure remote access, I configured a VPN using [Tailscale] (https://tailscale.com).
+To enable secure remote access, I configured a VPN using [Tailscale](https://tailscale.com).

 - All VMs were connected to a shared private network via Tailscale
 - Each VM received an internal Tailscale IP address (100.x.x.x)